 Practice

-Complete the following three (3) activities to check your knowledge and understanding of the key concepts related to the cloud deployment models.
+Answer the following three questions to check your knowledge and understanding of the key concepts related to the cloud deployment models.

 Congratulations on completing the topic Industry insights.
 You will now have a comprehensive understanding of cloud technology standards, directions and trends, including the various job roles as well as the major themes related to data and cybersecurity.
 This knowledge will equip you with the necessary skills and awareness to effectively contribute to selecting cloud storage solutions.